rafiedel/ToDoApp/README.md

   - Local database
   - No internet needed

 #NOTE : Upon the initial launch, users will find sample tasks preloaded into the app.
 Please note that these sample tasks are provided solely for demonstration purposes.
-Should users wish to use the app for their personal task management, we kindly ask for their understanding as they'll need to remove these tasks individually.
-We apologize for any inconvenience this may cause. 🙏🏻
+If users wish to use the app for their personal task management, I kindly ask for their understanding as they'll need to remove these tasks individually.
+I apologize for any inconvenience this may cause. 🙏🏻

 ## Third Party Packages Dependencies & Development Dependencies: